+Prerequisites: Score of 4 or 5 on Advanced Placement AB or BC both.

+Calculus exam

-Prerequisites: Score of 4 or 5 on Advanced Placement AB or BC Calculus exam Frequency: Fall (I) Student Body: First-year students Credit: 4 Credits.
-Credit is granted for either 116 or 156, but not both.
+Credit: 4 Credits.
+Credit is granted for either 116 or 156, but not

 Recent Texts: Single Variable Calculus (UM edition) by Stewart

 Math 156 is part of the applied honors calculus sequence for engineering and science concentrators.
 The course is an alternative to Math 116 for students with strong mathematical ability.
 Applications and concepts receive equal treatment.
 Theorems are stated precisely and are derived, but technical details are omitted.
 Examples are given to illustrate the theory.
 Critical thinking and class participation are encouraged.
 The goal is to provide students with the solid background needed for subsequent courses in mathematics, engineering, and science.